Skip to content

 • TÜV SCC international certification — systemic safety for workers on industrial projects, recognised across Europe

 IPAF certification is an internationally recognised standard for MEWP operation.
-Without it, a worker cannot legally operate a platform on the majority of European projects — and this is a real operational constraint, not a theoretical one.
-Customers in Germany, the Netherlands, or Scandinavia require it as a condition of site entry.
+Without it, a worker cannot legally operate a platform on a large share of European projects — a real constraint, not a theoretical one.
+Customers in Germany, the Netherlands or Scandinavia require it as a condition of site entry.

-TÜV SCC goes further — it is a systemic certification that verifies not only individual worker knowledge, but the overall safety culture of the organisation.
-For a facility manager, this is one of the most reliable indicators that a contractor takes safety seriously at a structural level, not just for the duration of a specific project.
+TÜV SCC goes further — it is a systemic certification that verifies not only individual knowledge but the overall safety culture of the organisation.
+For a facility manager, it is one of the most reliable signals that a contractor takes safety seriously at system level, not just per project.

 The Difference Between Certification on Paper and Real Qualification

-• Attention to edge cases — training covers less obvious scenarios (uneven ground, greater installation height, parallel warehouse operations on site)
+• Ongoing recertification — training covers less obvious scenarios too (uneven ground, greater installation heights, parallel warehouse operation)

 What a Well-Prepared Team Looks Like in Practice